Special Education MA

 Two graduating UNC students pose with their degrees at an outdoor commencement ceremony.

 I had a fantastic educational experience at UNC.
-The Deaf Education program prepared me to work with students from birth to 21, and I secured jobs in both the early intervention and school settings prior to even receiving my degree.
-The professors got to know me as a learner and provided me with opportunities to grow as an
+The Deaf Education program prepared me to work with students from birth to 21.
+I secured jobs in both the early intervention and school settings prior to even receiving my degree.
+My professors got to know me as a learner and provided me opportunities to grow.

 Heather Abraham